astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method is called when an export of the projectFileRenamerConfiguration has been successfully completed.
+This method is called when an export of the configuration has been successfully completed.
 This method responds to the event by informing the user that the operation has completed successfully.